-The Featured Image is the newly restored sanctuary (part of the restoration project) at the Church of St. James, the parish of Father Richard Kunst, in Duluth, MN.
+The Featured Image is the stain glass window of St. James the Lesser in the restored sanctuary (part of the restoration project) at the Church of St. James, the parish of Father Richard Kunst, in Duluth, MN.

 Papal Artifacts takes this opportunity to feature this incredible transformation of St. James, the gift of many donors and the vision of their pastor, without whom it wouldn’t have occurred.